AstraidLabs/AstraID/README.md

 - **Observability:** structured logging and metrics export

 ## Installation & Configuration

+For a more detailed setup guide, see [docs/installation.md](docs/installation.md).

 1. Clone the repository
 2. Configure environment variables:
    ```bash